3.5.5. Topology analysis#

 2. On the other hand, in order to analyze some backgrounds more effectively, a series of newly developed parameters in a few functionality items in TopoAna can make use of the MC matching results obtained with MCMatcherParticles.
 For more details, please see Section 5.2.3 (titled Reconstruction restrictions on truth particles) in the user guide we introduce in Section 7.7.9.

-3. In addition, there are some functionality overlaps betweeen TopoAna and MCMatcherParticles.
+3. In addition, there are some functionality overlaps between TopoAna and MCMatcherParticles.
 If highly needed, in the future we could also develop some new functionalities in TopoAna for the cross-checks of the MC matching results obtained with MCMatcherParticles.

 Install the software#